neuroinformatics-unit/gsoc/GSoC-2025/movement - Calibrating confidence scores (Ishaan Shaikh).md

 - **Are you also applying to projects with other organisations in GSoC 2025?**

-    I am applying exclusively to NIU for GSoC 2025 because this project aligns closely with my interests in confidence calibration, pose estimation, and machine learning.
+    I am applying exclusively to NIU for GSoC 2025 because this project aligns closely with my interests in pose estimation, and machine learning.